ivanceras/fluentsql/README.md

 #### Similar Projects

-http://www.jooq.org/  ( This is polished but I wanted CAPSLOCK on the SQL keywords )
+http://www.jooq.org/  ( This is polished but I wanted CAPSLOCK on the SQL keywords, also it automatically transform SQL statements for each platform )

 http://code.google.com/p/squiggle-sql/  ( ..uhmm.. poor choice of words.. )